vyos/vyos-documentation/docs/contributing/build-vyos.rst

 .. note:: The build process needs to be built on a local file system, building on SMB or NFS shares will result in the container failing to build properly!
+   VirtualBox Drive Share is also not an option as block device operations are not implemented and the drive is always mounted as "nodev"

 Build Docker Container
 ----------------------